abhi3700/My_Learning_DeFi/README.md

 	- [ ] my DeFi project - Cropfi (Stake ur tokens to earn more).
 * Liquidity provider: who adds funds into the Liquidity Pool to earn fees from trades in the Swap Pool and also savings interest income.
 [Source](https://www.binance.com/en-IN/support/articles/dc8f28e7a98d4534ad3db88d351200fb)

+### CeFi
+* Buyers are interested to buy any stocks/cryptos for the lowest price possible, while seller tries to get the maximum price for their stocks or crypto.
+Now, these trades get locked in the order book, where the consensus on price is required from both parties to get the trade executed.
+* So there can be a situation where the consensus never happens and trades never get executed for a longer period of time, why because there are not enough takers and also due to a liquidity crunch in the exchange.

+### DeFi
+* Decentralized Finance or DeFi is a digtial revolution that leverages decentralized networks to transform our old & ailing financial system into trustless and transparent protocols that run without any third party custodians or intermiediary.
+* Some of the concepts driving these:
+	- Yield Farming
+	- Crypto Staking
+	- Crypto lending
+	- Crypto Borrowing
+	- Liquidity Pool

 ### Automated Market Maker (AMM)
 * A robot that always quotes price b/w 2 assets using
 	- __simple__ formula like in Uniswap while